Dahk/couchdb_benchmark/README.md

 <img src="./plots/couchdb_600writers_20sec_25000bytes_sum.png" width="450" height="300">
 <img src="./plots/couchdb_600readers_20sec_25000bytes_sum.png" width="450" height="300">

-Finally, we these are the graphs showing the results of running the test using message/document sizes of 25kB.
+Finally, these are the graphs showing the results of running the test using message/document sizes of 25kB.
 We can observe that the increase in size only affected the throughput by roughly a 10%.